 - Now make wells in the sauce using a spoon and break eggs into it.
 I break the egg in a bowl and not directly over the pan.
 That way the yolks stay intact.

-- Garnish with chopped coriander leaves.

-- Serve hot with some toasted bread.
+- Garnish with chopped cilantro.
+Serve hot with some toasted bread.

 1. I love mushroom hence I added it.
 It is completely optional and you can skip it.

 2. Charred onions and peppers will add a depth of flavour to the recipe.